 The pelvic floor and core exercises

-- Reduce the level of your abdominal muscle exercise program.
-See below for suggestions of pelvic floor safe core exercises
+- Reduce the level of your tummy muscle exercise program (see below for suggested exercises that are pelvic floor friendly)

 - Avoid breath-holding by exhaling with effort

 - Lift your pelvic floor first and hold it during the exercise, then relax afterwards

 - Notice how many repetitions you can do before your pelvic floor muscles tire.
 You may need to add some rests, or reduce the number of repetitions you do in a row, while your pelvic floor muscle fitness improves.

 If you are pregnant, early postnatal, post gynaecology surgery or post prostate surgery there are also more gentle abdominal exercises that are recommended during these phases.
 Seek advice from a continence and women’s health physiotherapist or your fitness professional to check which of the pelvic floor safe exercises are best for you.
 It is important to build up your pelvic floor muscle control first and then you will be able to progress to doing some more challenging abdominal exercises again.

 - single leg extension with one leg supported by a hand on stationary knee or moving foot on ball

 - knees side to side with feet on ball

 - modified plank on hands or knees with a slight bend at the hips